ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 layout: layouts/post.njk
 ---

-Java 21 introduced virtual threads, Kotlin has coroutines, Golang has goroutines, C# has async/await, JS has an event loop...
-In order to use all of them properly, we need to understand the underlying mechanisms that they all share: concurrency and parallelism.

-Fun fact: I was asked this question on my first ever interview and I had no idea how to answer it.
-Don't be like me, leave a better impression by reading this post

-Concurrency and/vs Parallelism

 TL;DR
 **Parallelism** – actually doing multiple things at the same time (requires multiple execution units - CPUs, cores, hardware threads...)
 **Concurrency** – dealing with multiple things by switching between them efficiently (may or may not happen simultaneously)